nickrussler/email-to-pdf-converter/README.md

 Executes the unit tests and generates various reports (jacoco, checkstyle, findbugs, jdepend, unit test report).

 ### Date Formatting
 Dates are formatted with the default locale.
-You can change it, e.g. by passing the VM argument `-Duser.language=en-US`
+You can change it, e.g. by passing the VM argument `-Duser.language=en-US` similar to setting the timezone e.g. `-Duser.timezone="Asia/Kolkata"`.

 ### License
 The code is available under the terms of the Apache V2 License.